schneedotdev/find-a-dev/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Convert to Mongoose
+- [ ] Convert to MVC Architecture
-- [ ] Add Authentication to confirm user social media accounts
+- [ ] Add Authentication to confirm user social media accounts using Passport.js or Auth0
 - [ ] Add mobile compatibility by created responsive queries
+- [ ] Add Pagination to reduce render size when user base grows
+- [ ] Add user direct messaging using Socket.io

 See the [open issues](https://github.com/brianschnee/find-a-dev/issues) for a full list of proposed features (and known issues).